jchen2017/ISC3_HIT_review/README.md

 ***************************************

-author: Jinying Chen, iDAPT Cancer Control Center & UMass Chan Medical School
+copyright 2022 Jinying Chen, iDAPT Cancer Control Center & UMass Chan Medical School

-date: 2022-2-27
+Licensed under the MIT License (the "License");
-ver: 1.0
+you may not use this file except in compliance with the License.

-This code was written to support data analysis for the HIT scoping review.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-The code is for research use only, and is provided as it is.
+See the License for the specific language governing permissions and limitations under the License.

 ***************************************